segmentio/segment-docs/src/connections/storage/catalog/data-lakes/index.md

 - An [Amazon S3 bucket](https://github.com/terraform-aws-modules/terraform-aws-s3-bucket) to receive data and store logs
 - A subnet within a VPC for the EMR cluster to run in

-## Step 1 - Set Up AWS Resources
+## AWS Configuration

 You can use the [open source Terraform module](https://github.com/segmentio/terraform-aws-data-lake) to automate much of the set up work to get Data Lakes up and running.
 If you’re familiar with Terraform, you can modify the module to meet your organization’s needs, however Segment guarantees support only for the template as provided.
 The Data Lakes set up uses Terraform v0.11+.
-To support more versions of Terraform, the aws provider must use v2, which is included in our example main.tf.
+To support additional versions of Terraform, the aws provider must use v2, which is included in our example main.tf.

-You can also use our [manual set up instructions](https://docs.google.com/document/d/1GlWzS5KO4QaiVZx9pwfpgF-N-Xy2e_QQcdYSX-nLMDU/view) to configure these AWS resources if you prefer.
+If you're not familiar with the Terraform module, and prefer to configure AWS manually, see the [Manual configuration instructions](#manual-configuration-instructions) below.

 The Terraform module and manual set up instructions both provide a base level of permissions to Segment (for example, the correct IAM role to allow Segment to create Glue databases on your behalf).
 If you want stricter permissions, or other custom configurations, you can customize these manually.

-## Step 2 - Enable Data Lakes Destination
+### Step 1 - Enable Data Lakes Destination

 After you set up the necessary AWS resources, the next step is to set up the Data Lakes destination within Segment: